streamlink/streamlink-portable/README.md

 By default the building source is the <a href="https://github.com/streamlink/streamlink/commits/master">latest available commit</a> (nightly).
 <br>
-No system files are modified and you can run it from anywhere (such as flash or external drives).
+No system files are modified and you can run it from anywhere (such as flash drive or other external drives).

-### Can i download a ready-to-use release without using the program?
+### Can I download a ready-to-use release without using the program?
 Yes, you can find precompiled releases <a href="https://github.com/streamlink/streamlink-portable/releases">here</a>.
 <br>
-Note that only stable releases are available, for nightly you have to use the builder.
+Note that only stable releases are available, for nightly builds you have to use the program.

 # Support: